mkdocs/mkdocs/docs/index.md

 ### Install with a Package Manager

-If you have and use a package manager (such as [apt-get], [dnf], [homebrew], [yum], etc.) to install packages on your system, then you may want to search for a "MkDocs" package and, if a recent version is available, install it with your package manager (check your system's documentation for details).
+If you have and use a package manager (such as [apt-get], [dnf], [homebrew], [yum], [chocolatey], etc.) to install packages on your system, then you may want to search for a "MkDocs" package and, if a recent version is available, install it with your package manager (check your system's documentation for details).
 That's it, you're done!
 Skip down to [Getting Started](#getting-started).

 If your package manager does not have a recent "MkDocs" package, you can still use your package manager to install "Python" and "pip".
 Then you can use pip to